Today Is National Black Dog Day—Why You Should Adopt a Black Dog

 Myths about black dogs

-While black cats are perhaps best known for their spooky associations, black dogs are unfortunately also negatively featured in a number of myths and folklore.
+While most people are aware that black cats are associated with spooky myths, you might not realize that black dogs also negatively feature in a number of myths and folklore.
 Specifically, black dogs have often been portrayed as “hellhounds” or omens of death.
-Take, for example, the myth of the “Black Shuck,”opens in a new tab a black dog-like beast said to roam the coast of East Anglia, or the “ Barghbargestopens in a new tab,” a black dog believed to only come out at night as an omen of bad things to come.
+Take, for example, the myth of the “Black Shuck,”opens in new tab a black dog-like beast said to roam the coast of East Anglia, or the “Barghbargestopens in new tab,” a black dog believed to only come out at night as an omen of bad things to come.

 Why you should adopt a black dog

+You should adopt a black dog for the same reason you should adopt any dog: You’re ready to take on the responsibility of caring for another living being and reap the countless rewards of doing so.
 “The idea that black dogs are difficult to adopt…may actually influence people into adopting a black dog.
-Many adopters prioritize choosing a dog who may not otherwise find a home, and this may mean that such people are gravitating towards black dogs,” Dr. London says.
+Many adopters prioritize choosing a dog who may not otherwise find a home, and this may mean that such people are gravitating towards black dogs,” London says.

-Adopting a “less adoptableopens in a new tab” dog, including those overlooked because of their fur color or breed, is rewarding in a unique way as well — every dog deserves a chance to find their forever home, no matter their appearance.
+Adopting a “less adoptable” dog, including those overlooked because of their fur color or breed, is rewarding in a unique way — every dog deserves a chance to find their forever home, no matter their appearance.

 Is black dog syndrome real?